-A native Texan, Tria Wood is a writer and educator who helps children become creative writers through the Writers in the Schools program in Houston, Texas.
+Tria Wood is a writer and educator who helps children become creative writers and conducts embedded professional development workshops for teachers through the Writers in the Schools program in Houston, Texas.

-Wood earned her M.A. in English from Texas A&M University and her M.Ed. in Art Education from the University of Houston.
+Tria Wood earned her M.A. in English from Texas A&M University and her M.Ed. in Art Education from the University of Houston.
 She also served for several years as Visual Arts Editor for ArtsHouston magazine.
-Her poetry, fiction, art criticism and reviews appear in a variety of publications such as Bayou Magazine, The Mom Egg, Literary Mama, Sugar House Review, and A+C.
+Her poetry, fiction, and reviews appear in a variety of publications such as Painted Bride Quarterly, Cheap Pop, Pithead Chapel, Bayou Magazine, Literary Mama, Sugar House Review, and A+C.